 Copper is one of the most important and popular metals in the world, and dates back more than 10,000 years.
-For millennia, people have prized it for its health and wellness benefits, as well as for its rich and enduring beauty.
+For millennia, many cultures have prized it for its health and wellness benefits, as well as for its rich and enduring beauty.

 Cooper has been used for centuries as sanitary material perfect for piping clean water.
 The Egyptians, Greeks, Romans and Aztecs used its compounds to treat diseases and maintain hygiene.